Hallie-Johnson/theb-man/README.md

     - Tips:
         - **Upgrades Count**: THE B-WRANGs do not decrease your stamina and still cause damage.
 Prioritize upgrading THE B-WRANG count.
 - **THE B-MOBILE Guide**
     - Objective: Dodge Cat Traps and obstacles and get to Meowwoman.
-Cat Traps, which look like an 'X' will deplete your health.
+Cat Traps, which look like a paw print will deplete your health.
 Traffic cones are obstacles that will reduce your distance to Meowwoman.
 You must use your boost to reach Meowwoman in time.
     - Controls:
         - **[W]** - Move Up
         - **[S]** - Move Down
         - **[SHIFT]** - Boost
     - Hazards:
-        - **Traffic Cones**: Increases the distance between the THE B-MOBILE and Meowwoman, but *does not* deal any health damage.
+        - **Traffic Cones**: Increases the distance between THE B-MOBILE and Meowwoman, but *does not* deal any health damage.
-        - **Cat Traps**: Decreases the THE B-MOBILE's health, but *does not* affect distance from the THE B-MOBILE to Meowwoman.
+        - **Cat Traps**: Decreases the THE B-MOBILE's health, but *does not* affect distance from THE B-MOBILE to Meowwoman.
     - Pickups:
-        - **B-XP**: Collect a maximum of 3 in each level to upgrade the THE B-MOBILE.
+        - **B-XP**: Collect a maximum of 3 in each level to upgrade THE B-MOBILE.
         - **Boost**: Collect boost pickups to replenish boost.
         - **Health**: Collect health pickups to replenish health.
     - Tips:
         - **Consider the Consequences**: Driving can become difficult with faster speeds.
 Consider the options of hitting a traffic cone versus hitting a Cat Trap.
 If you are low on health, hit a traffic cone.
 If you are high on health, hit a Cat Trap.
         - **Do Not Follow the Leader**: When Meowwoman is in sight, do not follow her movements.
 She will avoid traffic cones, but not Cat Traps, thus following her exactly might result in hitting Cat Traps and losing health.
         - **Center Field**: When switching lanes, try to get back to the center lane to easily avoid hazards.
-        - **Boost Carefully**: It's fun to boost, but boosting into to many obstacles will hinder progress.
+        - **Boost Carefully**: It's fun to boost, but boosting into too many obstacles will hinder progress.
 Boost when you feel safe to do so, not just because you can.
 - **THE B-WING Guide**
     - Objective: Eliminate all enemies within the timeframe.
-When boosting, you cannot move up down due to the high speed of the THE B-WING.
+When boosting, you cannot move up and down due to the high speed of THE B-WING.
 Upon getting defeated, enemies will drop power ups to restore your boost and health.
-In order to fire at enemies, the player will need to face the enemy in order to shoot as the THE B-WING cannot shoot targets behind itself.
+In order to fire at enemies, the player will need to face the enemy in order to shoot as THE B-WING cannot shoot targets behind itself.
     - Controls:
         - **[W]** - Move Up
         - **[S]** - Move Down